The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 But there are a few lesser-known apps that could actually save your trip, and most tourists never even hear about them…

 OpenTable works for reservations at nicer restaurants in Honolulu and Maui.
-Some places you can't get into without a reservation, especially in Waikiki during peak season.
+Some places you can’t get into without a reservation, especially in Waikiki during peak season.
+That trendy spot your friend posted about on Instagram?
+Yeah, you need to book that two weeks out in December.

 Hawaii Traffic Cameras shows live feeds from over 200 cameras across the state.
-Sounds boring, but it's actually super useful when you're trying to figure out if H-1 is backed up or if there's an accident blocking your route.
+Sounds boring, but it’s actually super useful when you’re trying to figure out if H-1 is backed up or if there’s an accident blocking your route.
+I check this almost every morning before I decide which way to go.

 And while we’re talking about things tourists don’t know… there’s one Instagram habit that’s actually making locals furious (and you’re probably doing it without realizing why it’s a problem)…